 Tip #1: State how you remain motivated at work

 I observe and read about other teachers who have been very successful in the profession.
 I look at how they teach, deliver lessons, and engage with learners.
 In doing so, I learn new approaches and get inspired to work hard and overcome my challenges.

 20. Describe a Time You Failed in This Role and the Lesson You Learned

 The interview manager wants to assess whether you learn from your mistakes.

 Tip #1: Describe a failure that you experienced

 Tip #2: State the lesson you learned

-Preparing for your next preschool teacher interview just got easy with these questions and answers.
-You just need to study and practice them to get adequately ready for the interview.
+Preparing for your next preschool teacher interview was easy with these questions and answers.
+You just need to study and practice them to prepare adequately for the interview.
 Where applicable, customize the answers to suit your qualification, experience, and skills.